sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

   70€ is insufficient for paying out 90€ to the provider's bank account and the payout for that transaction will fail.

-Manual refunds are not supported by Flex.
-Ideally the transaction process should be designed so that all refunds can be performed from Flex.
+Manual refunds are not supported by Sharetribe.
+Ideally the transaction process should be designed so that all refunds can be performed from Sharetribe.

 #### Disputes